2021 Workplace Safety Tips

 Operation of workplaces and equipment

-• Perform periodic maintenance and, if necessary, major repairs.
+• Perform periodic maintenance and, if necessary, significant repairs.

-• Insert safety glasses and mark them so that they can be seen from a distance.
+• Insert safety glasses and mark them to be seen from a distance.

 • Install a quality drainage system, if required by the work process.